-An immediate family member is defined as an employee's spouse, son, son-in-law, daughter, daughter-in-law, parents, stepparents, stepparents-in-law, brother, brother-in-law, sister, sister-in-law, grandparents, grandparents-in-law, grandchildren, grandchildren-in-law, stepchildren, stepchildren, stepchildren.
+An immediate family member is defined as an employee's spouse, son, son-in-law, daughter, daughter-in-law, parents, stepparents, stepparents-in-law, brother, brother-in-law, sister, sister-in-law, grandparents, grandparents-in-law, grandchildren, grandchildren-in-law, stepchildren, stepchildren-in-law, foster parents, and foster children.

-All regular full-time employees and regular 3/4 part time employees will be granted up to five (5) days of paid bereavement leave for funerals of the employee's spouse or child, up to three (3) days of paid bereavement leave for funerals of all other members of an immediate family as defined herein and one (1) day per calendar year of paid bereavement leave for funerals for all other relatives and friends.
+All regular full-time employees and regular 3⁄4 part time employees will be granted up to five (5) days of paid bereavement leave for funerals of the employee's spouse or child, up to three (3) days of paid bereavement leave for funerals of all other members of an immediate family as defined herein and one (1) day per calendar year of paid bereavement leave for funerals for all other relatives and friends.

-All regular 1⁄2 part-time employees will be granted up to two and one-half (21⁄2) days of paid bereavement leave for funerals of the employee's spouse or child, up to one and one-half (11⁄2) days of paid bereavement leave for funerals of all other members of an immediate family as defined herein and one-half (1⁄2) day per year of paid bereavement leave for funerals for all other relatives and friends.
+All regular $\frac{1}{2}$ part-time employees will be granted up to two and one-half (2 $\frac{1}{2}$ ) days of paid bereavement leave for funerals of the employee's spouse or child, up to one and one-half (1 $\frac{1}{2}$ ) days of paid bereavement leave for funerals of all other members of an immediate family as defined herein and one-half ( $\frac{1}{2}$ ) day per year of paid bereavement leave for funerals for all other relatives and friends.